 Sempra does not use company funds to make contributions to federal Super PACs or to officeholder accounts, nor does Sempra make independent expenditures to expressly advocate for the election or defeat of federal, state, or local candidates.

 If this ever were to change, all changes and updates would be disclosed semi-annually per our commitment to transparency and disclosure.
-Our position on U.S. energy policy, climate change or other matters material to the company are detailed in the company’s annual corporate responsibility report, where more detailed information is also provided on political involvement.
+Our position on U.S. energy policy, climate change or other matters material to the company are detailed in the company’s annual corporate sustainability report, where more detailed information is also provided on political involvement.
 The report is published annually and is available on our website, as are archived reports from previous years.

-Sempra complies with all federal, state and local laws as well as reporting requirements governing corporate political contributions.
+Sempra materially complies with all federal, state and local laws as well as reporting requirements governing corporate political contributions.
 Federal law, for example, forbids corporations from giving monetary or in-kind contributions to candidates for federal office.
 State and local laws dictate the conditions under which corporate political contributions may be made.

 Consistent with our commitment to ethical business conduct, political spending reflects Sempra's interests and is not based on the personal interests of any of our individual officers, directors or employees.
 Furthermore, no contributions are given in anticipation of, in recognition of, or in return for, any official act.